 The Dead Sea is a Salt Lake whose banks are more than 400 meter below sea level, the lowest point on earth.
 It is the only sea on earth where you can float on the water, because of its salt level.
 The Jordan river is the lake’s only source for water.
 Since surrounding countries tap every year more and more water from this river, the Dead Sea shrinks every year.
 The expected time remaining for the Dead Sea is less than 50 years.

 Venice, one of the most beautiful cities from Europe, is also about to disappear.
 The city is built on more than 100 small islands in the Adriatic Sea.
 Venice is expected to be completely disappeared in 70 years.
 Due to the climate change, Venice’s vulnerability to sea and groundwater level change is extremely serious.
 For example, 100 years ago St. Mark’s Square flooded around nine time per year and now it is inundated with water 100 times per year.
 Some buildings are already eroded by water.
-You can read more about Venice in this post: Sightseeing in almost disappeared Venice.

 The Great Barrier Reef of Australia, is the largest living thing on Earth, and the only visible living thing from space.
 The Reef is home to countless species of fish, dolphins, sharks, turtles, starfish and coral.
 It is being destroyed by tropical hurricanes, climate change and water pollution.
 The expected time remaining for the Great Barrier Reef is less than 100 years.